You can direct any questions, concerns or comments to our team at [email protected].

 Response is the initial activities associated with snow events and are initiated by an in person, on campus observation.
 Observations are taken daily at 3 a.m.
 If any amount of snow is observed a call is placed to the Landscape and Grounds Snow Manager to begin coordinating the response.
 Tasks include initial snow removal and application of traction control.
 Response activities are considered complete when all areas receiving snow removal services are safely passable.
-For an average 2-inch snowfall response operation campus users can expect 80 percent completion by 8:00 a.m.
+For an average 2-inch snowfall response operation campus users can expect 80 percent completion of Priority One routes by 8:00 a.m.

 Recovery is the clean-up activities and begin immediately after response activities are complete.
 The focus of these activities is to create workable space for the next response.
 Tasks include pushing back windrows along walks and streets, bike parking, consolidating piles, hauling of snow from snow storage areas, and emergency egress areas not part of response operations.

 Maintenance is the daily monitoring and management activities.
 Tasks include spot snow and packed snow removal and application of traction control.

 Priority One Routes

 - ADA routes, access ramps, and parking stalls

 - Primary pedestrian sidewalk routes (generally sidewalks 6 feet or wider)

 - Secondary pedestrian sidewalk routes (generally sidewalks under 6 feet wide)